Tinobrace/tinobrace/README.md

 ## 🌍 About Me
 I’m an aspiring **DevSecOps Architect** on a journey to master Cloud, Security, and Automation while building tools and mentoring African tech talent.

-- ⚙️ Working with **Kubernetes, Docker, Terraform, Jenkins, GitHub Actions, AWS, Azure, GCP**
+- ⚙️ Working with **Kubernetes, Docker, Terraform, Jenkins, GitHub Actions, AWS, Azure, GCP...**
 - 🐳 Containers, ☸️ Kubernetes, 🛠️ Terraform, and ☁️ Cloud keep me busy.
 - ⚡ I break things, automate the fix, then teach others how not to break them again.
 - 💡 Passionate about **Cloud-Native Security, CI/CD, Infrastructure as Code, and DevSecOps best practices**